avh4/elm-format/README.md

 ### Editor integration

 If you can simplify or improve the installation instructions or add instructions for another editor, please [make a pull request](https://github.com/avh4/elm-format/edit/master/README.md).
+The default behavior of `elm-format`-approved plugins is to format Elm files on save.

 <!-- Open-source editors will be listed before closed-source editors. -->